Memory-Leakers/Pinball/README.md

 Hold and Release SpaceBar: Shoot ball.
 Use it in the Cannon too.

+F: Shakey-shakey ball (in case you get stuck)

 D: Toggle Debug mode

 ### On Debug mode